Caterpillar Club: Membership requirements

 There are no annual fees, though the Switlik club charges a nominal enrollment fee.
 Both the Irvin and Switlik clubs issue gold and silver pins depicting caterpillars.
 The Irvin Golden Caterpillar has amethyst eyes.
 Prospective members must send documentation of the incident to the manufacturer, which then conducts its own research.

 The requirements for membership are rigid – members must have saved their lives by jumping with a parachute.
-Consequently, RAF Sgt.
-Nicholas Alkemade, who during the Second World War bailed out of a RAF Avro Lancaster without a parachute and landed uninjured in a snow-drift, was refused membership because a parachute had not been used.
+Consequently, RAF Flight sergeant Nicholas Alkemade, who during the Second World War baled out of an Avro Lancaster without a parachute and survived, was refused membership because a parachute had not been used.
 More recently, a group of twelve skydivers were denied membership when one of them fouled the plane's tail and caused it to fall from the sky.
 He died in the crash but the other eleven parachuted to safety.
 They did not qualify because it had been their original intention to jump from the plane.
 The pilot, however, was admitted to the club.

 Active branch

-An active branch of the Caterpillar Club has its annual reunion/dinner/dance in Blackpool in the Northwest of England each March.
+The Caterpillar Club (North West) Association, an active branch of the Caterpillar Club has its annual reunion/dinner/dance in Blackpool in the Northwest of England each March.
 The club has approximately 70 members, either ex-Second World War RAF aircrew, family members of deceased members or associate members.
-Despite its 'North West' title the club welcomes former Caterpillars from across the UK and worldwide.
+Despite its 'North West' title, the club welcomes former Caterpillars from across the UK and worldwide.
+It is believed to be the last remaining active Caterpillar Club.